project-ocre/project-ocre.github.io/docs/architecture/containers/container_image_manifest/index.md

 nav_order: 1
 ---

+# Container Image Manifest

 The Container Image Manifest is a crucial component of Ocre containers, providing a comprehensive description of the container's structure and contents.
-It serves as the blueprint that defines and references the three main elements of an Ocre container described in the [Components](../components/index.md) section.
-The manifest ensures that all components can be correctly deployed and executed by the [Ocre Runtime](../../runtime).
+It serves as the blueprint that defines and references the *three* main elements of an Ocre container: [*Container Configuration*](../components/container_configuration), a [*WebAssembly Module*](../components/webassembly_module), and (optional) [*Binary Objects*](../components/binary_objects).
+The manifest ensures that all components can be correctly deployed and executed by the [Ocre Runtime](../../runtime/overview/index.md).

-Ocre container images follow the [Open Container Initiative (OCI)](https://opencontainers.org/) format where possible, with some modifications to support the needs of constrained, embedded devices.
-The manifest format is modeled after the [OCI Image Manifest](https://github.com/opencontainers/image-spec/blob/main/manifest.md) format and conforms to the [Wasm OCI Artifact](https://tag-runtime.cncf.io/wgs/wasm/deliverables/wasm-oci-artifact/) layout specifications.
-This structure ensures that all components of the container are properly defined, versioned, and can be efficiently managed in resource-constrained environments.

 ---